Benjamin Rabenorolahy

-Benjamin Rabenorolahy (born 21 January 1940 in Morombe – 14 July 2020) was a Malagasy politician and pastor.
+Benjamin Rabenorolahy (born 21 January 1940 in Morombe – 14 July 2020 in Ambohibao (commune: Ambohidrabiby)) was a Malagasy politician and pastor & son of pastor Ramalahy.

 He was the president of the Malagasy Lutheran Church (FLM - Fiangonana Loterana Malagasy) for 16 years before 2004.

 He was a member of the Senate of Madagascar for the Northwest Region, and did not represent any party.

-He died on 14 July 2020, in Antananarivo during the COVID-19 pandemic in Madagascar.
+He died on 14 July 2020, in Antananarivo from renal failure.